aasantos/npoptband/matlab/README.md

 sp500.m <br />

-By running the scripts (functions), it loads the data, calculates the optimal bandwidth values, estimates the respective RNDs, sequential local and global, and implements a bootstrap analysis to define confidence intervals.
+By running the scripts (functions), it loads the data, calculates the optimal bandwidth values, and estimate the respective RNDs.
 The results are compared with a series of graphic analysis.